genesis-extensions/genesis/doc/developer-notes.md

 ============================

-A few non-style-related recommendations for developers, as well as points to pay attention to for reviewers of SafeCash Official code.
+A few non-style-related recommendations for developers, as well as points to pay attention to for reviewers of Genesis Official code.

-General SafeCash
+General Genesis
 ----------------------

 - New features should be exposed on RPC first, then can be made available in the GUI